vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ![image](/assets/2025-10-18/030.png)

 Next, we create the function that modifies the Hub lists:

 ![image](/assets/2025-10-18/032.png)

 It loops over each row in the `TemperatureForArchive` data source.
 For each one, it does the following:
 * Write the row to the `TemperatureArchive` Hub list.
 * Remove the corresponding row from `TemperatureActual`.

-Let's check the function that is doing the actual work.
-We just loop over each row to be archived and store in the archive.
-In the next step the original data row is deleted from the actual table

-The Hub Flow looks very similiar to the first one.
-We just execute the query to get the data to be archived and then call the function to store away the data and delete from the source table.
+Finally, we add the Flow itself.
+It works similarly to our other Flow.
+It runs daily.
+It reloads the data source and then runs the `ArchiveTemperature` function:

 ![image](/assets/2025-10-18/034.png)

-## result and conclusion
+## Result and conclusion

-In today's article we discussed two options to optimize tables: Pre-aggregation and archiving.
-These are most common use cases of that pattern and it's no problem to even use combination of both: Storing away the agregated data and then deleting the original data.
-In that case some information is lost, but if it's no need to keep it, it might by an option to do so.
+We just looked at two ways that you can optimize tables: Pre-aggregation and archiving.
+You can even use one of them, or both, or even some combination of the two.
+For example, you can aggregate the data and then delete the corresponding raw data.
+In this case, you lose that raw data forever---but if the data isn't important, then it may make sense to do.